stanislaw/SoftwareDesignHeuristics/README.md

 - Good documentation is dry and boring.
 This can create an illusion that writing good documentation is easy when in fact it is not.

+### Less prose, more structure

+Technical documentation is supposed to focus engineer's attention on achieving a given goal such as to build a specific system.
+It is easier to focus one's attention on things that have structure embedded in them compared to things that are hidden in several paragraphs of prose.
+Prose has no structure and that is why a reader has to do an extra exercise of creating an order out of what he is reading.
+If the documentation already has an order in it, the reader can spend less time for a mental reconstruction of the content and focus on the technical facts more easily.

+Some of the important tools that communicate order in technical documentation:

+- Document structure and table of contents
+- Diagrams
+- Tables.

 ## Standards